Simulating the tidal disruption of stars by stellar-mass black holes using moving-mesh hydrodynamics: Summary and conclusion

 We performed a grid of 58 hydrodynamics simulations, using the moving-mesh code \arepo{}, of partial (PTDE) and full (FTDE) tidal disruptions of main-sequence (MS) stars with stellar-mass black holes (SBH) on initially-parabolic orbits.
 Our varied parameters include stellar mass $\ms$ ($0.5 \Msun$ and $1.0 \Msun$), SBH mass ($10 \Msun$ and $40 \Msun$), core hydrogen abundance $\Hc$ (a proxy for MS age $\ts$) and impact parameter $b \equiv \rp/\rt$.
 Our stellar models are initialized in accordance with 1D detailed non-rotating stellar profiles from \mesa{}.
 We also define a star's density concentration parameter $\rhoconc \equiv \rhoconcexp$.
 Our main results are summarized below:

 \begin{itemize} \item The mass of a post-disruption stellar remnant $\msr$ decreases with decreasing $b$.
 A higher $\rhoconc$ (more centrally concentrated) results in a lesser mass loss for the same $b$. $\msr$ depends only on $b$ and $\rhoconc$, and not on $\mbh$.
-Roughly half of the disrupted mass remains bound to the black hole, while the other half is unbound from the system. \item The spin angular momentum of a stellar remnant $\Lsr$ increases by factors of $10^2$--$10^4$ depending on $b$ and the range of initial parameters.
+Roughly half of the disrupted mass remains bound to the black hole, while the other half is unbound from the system. \item The spin angular momentum of a stellar remnant $\Lsr$ increases after periapsis passage.
 For large $b$ (when the mass loss is small), $\Lsr$ increases with decreasing $b$, but this trend reverses for very small $b$ (close to FTDE) due to significant mass loss.
 This reversal occurs for lower $b$ when $\rhoconc$ is higher.
-The final spin is also independent of $\mbh$. \item Unlike mass and spin, the orbit of the remnant star also depends on $\mbh$.
+The final spin is also independent of $\mbh$.
+For low $b$ values, the rotational velocities can be very close to break-up velocities. \item Unlike mass and spin, the orbit of the remnant star also depends on $\mbh$.
 For large $b$, eccentricity $e$ and semimajor axis $a$ decrease with decreasing $b$ keeping a constant periapsis distance, i.e., the remnant tends to be more `bound'.
 Depending on $\mbh$ and $\rhoconc$, this no longer holds for approaches close to FTDE -- $e$ can increase and the remnant can become unbound.
 In general, a higher $\mbh/\ms$ ratio and a lower $\rhoconc$ tend to be unbinding. \item We provide relatively simple and accurate fitting formulae for the masses and spins of the remnant stars.
-These analytical fits are listed in \ref{sec:results_summary} for easy access. \end{itemize}
+These analytical fits are listed in Section \ref{sec:results_summary} for easy access. \end{itemize}

-We discussed the implications that $\mu$TDEs can have on low-mass X-ray binary formation, intermediate-mass black hole formation and transient searches.
+We discussed the implications that $\mu$TDEs can have on low-mass X-ray binary formation, intermediate-mass black hole formation, and transient searches.
 Given the limited range of stellar masses and ages that we covered in this work, we will extend our suite of simulations in the future to cover a wider parameter space, including massive stars.
 It is necessary to explore this regime to model stellar dynamics in dense stellar clusters.